Skip to content

 #include <stdarg.h> // for va_start(), va_end() and va_arg()

 Lastly, stdarg.h provides va_start, va_end and va_arg, where va means variable argument (i.e., the argument list of printf does not have a fixed length so that different invocations of printf can take different numbers of arguments).
-In format_to_str, the va_arg(args, int) reads an int-type argument from the list and the itoa converts this integer to a string, appending to the end of the out string.
+In format_to_str, the va_arg(args, int) reads an int-type argument from the list and the itoa converts the integer to a string, appending to the end of the out string.

 TIP